 After the menopause or ‘perimenopause’ women can experience a host of symptoms, both physical and emotional.
 Intimate symptoms include dryness, itching, burning and often lead to painful intercourse.
 In turn, this can adversely affect intimate relationships.

 As many as 1 in 3 postmenopausal women experience pain during intercourse.
 A recent survey in the USA showed that a majority of women were not well informed about painful sex and its link to the menopause and didn’t know that it is treatable.
-Furthermore many women never discuss painful intercourse with their d or healthcare provider.
+Furthermore many women never discuss painful intercourse with their doctor or healthcare provider.

 Some women do not wish to take oestrogen and others simply cannot, in particular after having breast cancer.
 MonaLisa Touch can also help women to recover elasticity after giving birth.